-I just wanted to thank you for putting in a good word for me light wanted to thank you for putting in a good word for me with your manager.
-She told me today that I came highly recommended, and I knew right away who that came from recommended, and thoughtful person I've ever had the only the most kind and thoughtful person I've ever had the pleasure of working with!
-I really appreciate all the help pleasure of working with!
-I really appreciatly for bringing you've given me over the years, but especially for bringing you've given me over the years a lot to me and my family.
+I just wanted to thank you for putting in a good word for me I just wanted to thank you for putting in a good word for me with your manager.
+She told me today that I came highly with your manager.
+She told me today who that came from recommended, and I knew right away who that came from recommended, and I knew right away who that came from only the most kind and thoughtful person I've ever had the only the most kind and thoughtful person I've ever had the only the most kind and thoughtful person I've ever had the you've given me over the years, but especially for bringing you've given me over the years, but especially for bringing me this opportunity.
+It means a lot to me and my family.